wyf0830/24F-Project-Template/app/src/pages/README.md

 # `pages` Folder
 This folder contains all the pages that make up the application's user interface.
 Each page is designed to fulfill specific functionality and cater to the requirements of different roles or personas within the application.
 Detailed documentation on the number of required pages and their structure will be provided in the Phase 3 documentation.

-These pages demonstrate the features of the Streamlit framework while enforcing functionality limitations based on roles and personas (e.g., administrators, advisors, and general users).
-They illustrate how specific components can be used in conjunction with backend integrations but are not intended to represent a fully developed application.

-Structure and Features

 Role-Based Pages:
 Each page is designed to align with the specific requirements of roles or personas.
 Examples include:
 Advisors: Pages such as "Feedback Tracking" and "Schedule Management."